-My name is Tommy and I have a pet (pun intended) peeve to share.
 According to the Humane Society of the United States, only 2 to 5 % of the millions of lost cats entering shelters annually nationwide are reunited with their owners.
-Compare this to dogs, reunited with owners at eight times the rate that cats are.
-Why?
-Because only 14% of cats arriving at shelters have identification as compared to 43% of dogs.
-What the fur ball is up with that?
+This is mainly because cats do not arrive at shelters with secure identification to get them returned to their homes.
+Compare this to dogs, reunited with owners at eight times the rate that cats are (only 14% of cats arriving at shelters have i.d. as compared to 43% of dogs).

-Second Chance Humane Society Animal Resource Center and Thrift Shops service San Miguel, Ouray & Montrose Counties.
-Call the SCHS Helpline at 626-2273 to report a lost pet, learn about adopting a homeless pet, or about the SCHS Spay/Neuter, Volunteer, Feral Cat, or other Programs.
+Second Chance Humane Society’s Animal Resource Center and Thrift Shops have been servicing San Miguel, Ouray & Montrose Counties for 27 years.
+Call 626-2273 to report a lost pet, learn about adopting a homeless pet, or about our Emergency Response, Community Medical, Spay/Neuter, Volunteer, or other services.
+Submit questions to the Pet Column at: firstname.lastname@example.org.
 View our shelter pets and services online: www.adoptmountainpets.org.